DeWine era to mark shift away from volatile Kasich, Trump

 Matt Borges, former chairman of the Ohio Republican Party, said the idea of banning abortions at the first detectable heartbeat has become less extreme as society and science change.
 Just three weeks ago, the anti-abortion Ohio Right to Life, which got Kasich to sign 21 of its bills over eight years, adjusted its longstanding neutral stance on the heartbeat bill to support.

-“Things are a lot different than they were in 1973 (when abortion as legalized).
+“Things are a lot different than they were in 1973 (when Roe v.
+Wade legalize abortion as legalized).
 They’re different than they were in 2003,” Borges said.
 “The idea of who can be kept alive, the stigma that was attached to unwanted pregnancies, perception has changed, things are different.”

-Kasich is popular among Ohioans of both parties, having won over many Democrats with his heartbeat vetoes, advocacy for Medicaid expansion under the federal health care law and his work on bipartisan policy solutions that included a package of “common sense” gun restrictions.
+Kasich enjoyed a popularity driven by Ohioans of both parties, having won over many Democrats with his heartbeat vetoes, advocacy for Medicaid expansion under the federal health care law and his work on bipartisan policy solutions that included a package of “common sense” gun restrictions.

-DeWine campaigned with both Kasich and the man he often criticizes, President Donald Trump, to win the election.
+DeWine campaigned with both Kasich and the man he often criticizes, Trump, to win the election.
+He also has a reputation for “governing from the middle,” Dawson said.

-That has made it difficult for political observers to know what Ohio voters had in mind when they pulled the lever for Republicans.
+That has made it difficult for political observers to know what Ohio voters had in mind when they pulled the lever for Republicans this fall.
 Democratic strategist Aaron Pickrell said he doesn’t believe it was policies that are drastically more conservative.

 “If Kasich is sort of more of the face of the Republican Party and DeWine’s not a super polarizing figure, I think, to a certain degree, it was more a status quo kind of election here and not a tack to the right,” he said.